LeonidasFromSparta/ultimate-zip/README.md

    * [Async API](#async-api)
    * [Sync API](#sync-api)
  * [License](#license)
+___
 ## About
 Fast and lightweight JavaScript Zip Archive library.<br/>
 Works both async or sync modes with clean and beautiful APIs while keeping memory footprint at low.
 Written in pure JavaScript (ECMA 9 standart), transpiled with babel and backed by NodeJS zlib module without any external dependecies.
 Comprehensive tests, unit and integration, as a part of the project philosophy.
 ### Motivation
-As a NodeJS web services and tools developer, I'm often working with Zip files.
+As a NodeJS web services and tools developer, I'm often working with Zip Archives.
 However after having a hard time finding any established, well maintaned and well tested JavaScript Zip library with simple usage, I decided to create one myself!
 ### Philosophy